Psychotherapists in the Women's Mental Health Collective

 Beth Cowett, L.I.C.S.W., is a seasoned therapist who has been working with adults of all ages since 1995.
 She assists those looking to relieve anxiety and depression, cope with loss or life transitions, and build more meaningful and satisfying relationships.
 She has special training in treating trauma as well as specific interest in women's issues across the life span, including fertility issues and adoption.

 Betsy Hinden, Ph.D., is a clinical psychologist working with children, adolescents, and adults.
 She has specialized training in the assessment and treatment of mental health problems during childhood and adolescence.
 Dr. Hinden relies on strength-based approaches to help individuals and families achieve the growth and development they desire.

 Ronnie Littenberg, Ph.D., is a founding member of the Collective.
 She has worked to integrate new understandings of women's development, gender, and power into therapy, and to use this as a way to address conflict and pain in our lives.
 She is interested, as well, in mindfulness-based meditation and stress reduction.

 Liz Zoob, L.I.C.S.W., has been a member of the Collective since 1983.
-Her clinical interests include developmental transitions, negotiating relationships, and the ways in which thoughts and beliefs can affect emotional well-being.
-Her work integrates cognitive-behavioral strategies, hypnosis, insight oriented psychotherapy, and Internal Family Systems, a model of psychotherapy developed by Dr. Richard Schwartz.
+Her clinical interests include developmental transitions, negotiating and deepening relationships, and the ways in which thoughts and beliefs can affect emotional well-being.
+Her work integrates insight oriented psychotherapy, cognitive behavioral strategies, AEDP, a model of psychotherapy developed by Dr. Diana Fosha, and Internal Family Systems (IFS), a model of psychotherapy developed by Dr. Richard Schwartz.

 fees | information